deepa760/TodoArrayLists/README.md

 Licence:
 Open source
-Contact
+Resources and Acknowledgements
-If youre a very junior programmer like I am as I finish this, and would like to chat about how to do this yourself, email me. hemaghg@gmail.com
+I would like to thank StackOverflow, Youtube, the World of Zuul project from Objects first with Java and Fred.

 Resources and Acknowledgements
 I would like to thank StackOverflow, Youtube, the World of Zuul project from Objects first with Java and Fred.# Todo project illustrates about the tasks assigned to a person which consists of the below lists.